WPI inflation in negative for fifth month in a row at (-) 0.52 pc in Aug; prices of veggies, onion, pulses remain firm

-New Delhi, Sep 14 (PTI) Wholesale price inflation remained in negative for the fifth straight month in August at (-) 0.52 per cent, though it rose sequentially from the previous month on account of firming prices of food items, especially vegetables, onion and pulses.
+New Delhi, Sep 14 (PTI) Wholesale price inflation remained in negative territory for the fifth straight month in August at (-) 0.52 per cent, though it rose sequentially from the previous month on account of firm prices of food items, especially vegetables, onion and pulses.

 The wholesale price index (WPI) based inflation rate has been in the negative since April and was (-)1.36 per cent in July.